af83/ucengine-docs/faq.md

 ### #3 Provide no documentation

-Documentation is in progress.
+Documentation is in progress and progress is good.

 ### #4 Project decisions should be made in closed-door meetings

-Okay, we need to improve this point.
+This point needs improvement but it depends as much on you as it does on us.
+IRC anyone ?

 ### #5 Employ large amounts of legalese

-No contributor agrement, no trademarks.
+No contributor agreement, no trademarks.
 Just send us a patch.

 ### #6 The community liaison must be chosen carefully

 We don't have a community liaison.
+We have coders.
+Coders code 24/7 and are always accessible.
+Even when in the toilets.
+They respond to patches in millisecond timeframes.
+Again, IRC anyone?

 ### #7 Governance obfuscation.

 Like #4, we need more transparency.
+Did we say something about IRC?

 ### #8 Screw around with licensing